python/devguide/garbage_collector.rst

-state in the previous image and after examining the objects referred to by ``link1`` the GC knows that ``link 3`` is reachable after all, so it is moved back to the original list and its ``gc_refs`` field is set to one so if the GC visits it again, it does not that is reachable.
+state in the previous image and after examining the objects referred to by ``link1`` the GC knows that ``link 3`` is reachable after all, so it is moved back to the original list and its ``gc_refs`` field is set to one so if the GC visits it again, it does know that is reachable.
 To avoid visiting a object twice, the GC marks all objects that are not visited yet with and once an object is processed is unmarked so the GC does not process it twice.